Trendyol/quarkify/documents/components/select.md

 Boolean fields are not required and it is possible to give any other HTML properties by passing as a prop.

 ## Value
-If you want to dynamically change the value name, you can give value prop as a string.
+If you want to dynamically change the value name, you can give valueKey prop as a string.
 By default, it is set to "value"

 ```
 const items = [